 Downsides of 301 Redirects

 For some sites, implementing multiple 301 redirects might impact server functionality (even though for a well-designed website, this should not be a problem ).
-Nevertheless, if it is true for your website, knowing that website speed is a internet internet search engine ranking factor, we would like to be cautious of the effect we could have by implementing this strategy.
+Nevertheless, if it is true for your website, knowing that website speed is an internet search engine ranking factor, we would like to be cautious of the effect we could have by implementing this strategy.
 If this is the case for your website, consider only 301 redirecting the pages which have accumulated hyperlinks or have obtained considerable amounts of traffic and directing the remaining pages to a customized 404 page.
 Please bear in mind that this is not an ideal scenario and is a workaround.

 III.
 Leave the Page on the Website